All About Growing Sansevieria – Snake Plant Care

 Does the Snake Plant Flower?
 It Does!

 Many who have grown sansevieria for years may be surprised to learn that they do bloom.
 It may take years for the plant to reach sufficient maturity, and each snake plant flowers just once.
 But this just tells you how seldom you will see the blooms.
 It does not even begin to prepare you for the glory of their scent!
 White, tubular blooms emit an alluring scent, especially strong in the evening and night.
 The fragrance calls to the moths that pollinate the snake plant flower.
+The blooms also release a stick, sap-like fluid.
 While you should not plant sansevieria in the hopes of enjoying the blooms, when they do flower, it is an occasion!

 The Snake Plant Flower is Followed by Berries